cnnmon/Flixster/README.md

 The following **additional** features are implemented:

-* [X] Research and implement "secret" API keys within BuildConfig
+* [X] Research and save "secret" API keys within BuildConfig
 * [X] Feature date of release in details
-* [X] Implement a responsive layout for the movie details screen
+* [X] Implement a responsive layout for the details

 ## Video Walkthrough